Dropping Anchor, I.M.O.

 International Maritime Organisation HQ, London, England, UK

 A commission working with one of Europe's leading workplace design practices, MCM Architects.
-This custom installation was developed for the reception area of the newly refurbished International Maritime Organisation's headquarters, on the banks of the Thames in London.
-His Royal Highness the Duke of Gloucester officially re-opened the building in June 2008.
+This custom installation was developed for the reception area of the newly refurbished International Maritime Organization's headquarters, on the banks of the Thames in London.
+His Royal Highness the Duke of Gloucester officially re-opened the building in June 2008, when the installation was complete.